omarryhan/trendzz/README.md

 If you're having trouble seeing the bottom select row, you can either:

 - Add the app to your homescreen and open it again, this will correctly show the full height (`100vh`).
-- Try to drag up by pulling the visible part of the select row.
+- Try pulling the header upwards.

 I think browsers should always show `100vh` regardless whether the user has started scrolling down or not.
 Firefox doesn't seem to have this issue.
 Chrome and Chromium based browsers do.
 Yay Firefox.

+Some browser disallows access to indexed db in Incognito

 ## Thanks

 To: [Hu Chen](https://github.com/huchenme) for providing the [API](https://github.com/huchenme/github-trending-api) for this project.